No products in the cart.

 Obtusifolia Baby Rubber Plant Care Basics

 If you have one of the numerous variegated forms, you’re in luck.
-Peperomia Obtusifolia care in the article applies to them all.
-The only difference in these succulent-like beauties is the variegated species need more light bringing out their gorgeous variegation.
+Peperomia obtusifolia care in the article applies to them all.
+The only difference between these succulent-like beauties is the variegated species need more light to bring out their gorgeous variegation.

 Best Potting Mix